DragonflyStats/TechAdmin/Python/LimerickEvent.md

 ### Venue

-* The proposed venue is Engine Limerick, Cecil St, Limerick City Centre.
+* The venue is the Strand Hotel in Limerick City Centre.
-* Budget Venue Rental for Engine : 150 Euro (After Vat)
-* The venue cost is 150 euro.
+* We will use two rooms on the 6th floor, with a capacity of 40 in each room.
+* Please be advised that the total capacity is 80 people for the inaugural conference.
+* We will expect to sell out.
+We hope to return in 2020 and 2021 with an expanded capacity.

+### Program
+The program will be announced in early March, after the deadline for the CFP closes.

-### Ticket Prices
+### Tickets

+* Tickets are available on ti.to https://ti.to/python-ireland/pycon-limerick-2019
-* 40 tickets @ 15 Euros per ticket : 600 euro in revenue
+* 50 tickets @ 10 Euros per ticket : 500 euro in revenue
 * Speakers are not required to buy tickets.
+Tickets will be allocated to speakers separately.
 * In lieu of a grant from Python Ireland, Python ireland officiers are not required to buy tickets

-### Call for Proposals
+#### Call for Proposal

-* Python Ireland Officiers are asked to have 20 minute talks ready.
-  (* You can use these talks at similar events in future*)
+* There is an open call for proposals - both talks and workshops.
+* The deadline is Saturday 2nd March for submitted talks.

+### Invited Speakers

+* Invited Speakers will be announced in the near future.
+* Due to venue constraints, there will be no keynote sessions for the 2019 conference.

+### Sponsorships

 ### Schedule
 * The proposed start time is 10:00 hours